RoadieHQ/marketing-site/content/docs/scaffolder-cookbook/append/index.md

 apiVersion: scaffolder.backstage.io/v1beta3
 kind: Template
 metadata:
-  name: append-file-template-example
+  name: append-to-file-template
   title: Append To File template example
-  description: Example template to append to a file with on the given path with the given content in the workspace.
+  description: Template to append content to a file in a repo and raise a PR for the change.
+NB - This will create a new file if a file does not exist at the path given.
 spec:
   owner: roadie
   type: service

   parameters:
-    - title: Append To File 1
+    - title: PR Data
       properties:
         repository:
           title: Repository name